shenqjye93/fitness-tracker/README.md

 **Purpose:** This web app is a combination of two important features.
 Firstly, I am an avid Ultimate Frisbee player, so being able to log my workout would keep me accountable as a player.
 Secondly, as parents grew older they are required to log their blood pressure (bp) and blood glucose level, so I thought to create a web app so that they can log the details and be able to see a visual representation of their levels.

 **Background:** I started off in University as a Mechanical Engineering student.
-Had Introduction to Programming where I learnt basic data structure and algorithms in C++.
+Had "Introduction to Programming" where I learnt basic data structure and algorithms in C++.
 Upon graduating, I did not pursue engineering profession and instead, got into teaching.
 Meanwhile, I was also a part time online tutor - teaching scratch and python to kids and teens, this is where my passion for programming grew.
-After teaching for 5 years, here I am looking to upskill and break into tech industry.
+I am intrigued in the endless posibilities to build apps and tools.

 ## Getting Started

 **Initial Challenges:** I have always been intimidated by the vastness of programming.
 With countless languages and each with their own syntax and rules, it had always been a huge obstacle for me, perhaps was stuck deeply with decision paralysis.

-**Resources and Tools:** - My friend Jian Shen, for pointing me into the right directions and resources to kick start my project, as well as providing me insights and encouragement to finish my project. - FastAPI tutorial documentation - Windows Subsystem for Linux to be able to code in Linux environmnet - Visual Studio Code as my main IDE for this project - PrimeAgent "Last Data Structure and Algorithms Course" to understand more about DSA - Google Data Analysis Course for SQL
+**Resources and Tools:**

+- My friend Jian Shen, for pointing me into the right directions and resources to kick start my project, as well as providing me insights and encouragement to finish my project.
+- FastAPI tutorial documentation
+- Windows Subsystem for Linux to be able to code in Linux environmnet
+- Visual Studio Code as my main IDE for this project
+- PrimeAgent "Last Data Structure and Algorithms Course" to understand more about DSA
+- Google Data Analysis Course for SQL

 ## Learning the Tools